nicepkg/aide/website/en/guide/configuration/ai-command-copy-before-run.md

 # aide.aiCommandCopyBeforeRun

-This configuration allows you to customize whether to copy the AI command before execution.
+This configuration allows you to customize whether to copy the AI command before executing the `✨ Aide: Ask AI` command.

 - **Default value:**